 How do I figure out my stress?

-One common way to figure out your stress levels is through a stress quiz or stress test.
+A stress quiz or test is a common way to determine your stress levels.
 These are designed to gauge your perceived stress by asking a range of questions about your recent thoughts and feelings.
 Usually, it involves rating your responses to various scenarios or situations.
-Remember, these online quizzes should be used as a preliminary tool, and it’s always crucial to seek the advice of a healthcare provider for accurate stress assessments.

 What is a stress quiz?

-A stress quiz is an online tool that helps to measure your levels of stress.
-It consists of several questions designed to evaluate your feelings and thoughts over a period, typically the past month.
-The outcomes of these quizzes provide you with an indication of your perceived stress levels but don’t substitute for a professional diagnosis or consultation.
+A stress quiz is an online tool for measuring stress levels.
+It consists of several questions designed to evaluate your feelings and thoughts, typically the past month.
+The outcomes of these quizzes indicate your perceived stress levels but don’t substitute for a professional diagnosis or consultation.

 Stress levels can be broadly categorized into five levels: normal stress, acute stress, episodic acute stress, chronic stress, and traumatic stress.
 Normal stress is a part of daily life and is usually manageable.
 Acute stress is a reaction to a short-term challenge.
 Episodic acute stress occurs when acute stress happens frequently.
-Chronic stress is long-term and constant, damaging to health.
-Traumatic stress results from a major catastrophe or traumatic event.
+Chronic stress is long-term and constant.

 How do I know if I have high stress?